conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 Gateway can encrypt your data on produce, or on consume:

 - **On Produce** - The data will be encrypted before it gets to the broker, i.e. **encrypted before it enters Kafka**.
-The Gateway will intercept the records, encrypt them following your definition within the interceptor configuration, and then will pass it to Kafka.
+The Gateway will intercept the records, encrypt them following your definition within the interceptor configuration, and then pass it to Kafka.
 - **On Consume** - The **original data is already in Kafka**.
 The Gateway will encrypt the original data as the consumer consumes it.

 #### *What to encrypt?*

-In either case, you should decide wether you want to encrypt the full payload, or only select fields.
+In either case, you should decide whether you want to encrypt the full payload, or only select fields.

-- **Full payload** - You want to encrypt either the key, the value, or the headers of your records, which can be done on structured or unstructured messages.
+- **Full payload** - You want to encrypt the key, the value, or the headers of your records, which can be done on structured or unstructured messages.
 - **Field-level** - Define which fields in your payload need to be encrypted.
 You can choose the fields with a schema-based solution, or not.
 The choice will depend on how you produce the messages, and what you want to encrypt:
     - **Schema-based** - Fields are encrypted based on tags you include in the record schema itself.
     - **List-based** - Fields are encrypted based on the list you specify in the interceptor configuration.